BluedenW/p8105_hw1_zl2977/README.md

 # p8105_hw1_zl2977
-#This is the repository created by Zhourong Li used for the class P8105.\n Welcome to my repository!
+#This is the repository created by Zhourong Li for the class P8105.
+#Welcome to my repository!